Login

 From The History Press:

-Florida's amazing landscapes and fascinating wildlife were sources of inspiration for early naturalists seeking new horizons.
-Among them was John James Audubon.
-Elegant herons, acrobatic terns, endearing pelicans and colorful roseate spoonbills all feature among his beloved artwork.
-But Audubon was not the first nature artist inspired by Florida.
-Mark Catesby, and English country squire turned adventurer, helped introduce the wonders of Florida to a European audience in the 1700s.
-And William Bartram, a Pennsylvania Quaker, traveled south to explore the Florida wilderness, where he canoed across a lake full of alligators and lived to sketch the creatures.
-Author Chris Fasolino shares the stories of these artistic expeditions in a collection replete with gorgeous artwork that includes high-definition images of Audubon's rarely seen original paintings.
+Florida's stunning landscapes and captivating wildlife served as inspiration for early naturalists exploring new horizons, including John James Audubon.
+His beloved artwork showcased elegant herons, acrobatic terns, endearing pelicans, and colorful roseate spoonbills.
+However, Audubon wasn't the first nature artist enchanted by Florida.
+Mark Catesby, an English country squire turned adventurer, introduced Florida's wonders to a European audience in the 1700s.
+William Bartram, a Pennsylvania Quaker, ventured south to explore the Florida wilderness, canoeing across alligator-filled lakes and sketching the creatures he encountered.
+Author Chris Fasolino recounts these artistic expeditions in a collection enriched with gorgeous artwork, featuring high-definition images of Audubon's rarely seen original paintings.

 In stock